stseelig/libttaR/README.md

 The library is just a collection of functions for reading from one buffer and writing to another with some support functions to calculate values.
 It does not allocate, print, nor make any other syscall.
-(Though it can abort if NDEBUG is not defined!)
+(Though it can abort, but should not, if NDEBUG is not defined.)
 It does not even need libc as long as your compiler has a builtin memset and memmove (ie, not gcc).
 So fairly bare-bones as far as codec libraries go.